 California State Standards provide the framework for this course.
 In this college preparatory course, students focus on the major turning points in the shaping of the modern world, from the late eighteenth century to the present.
 The year begins an exploration of the rise of democratic ideas.
 Study includes the industrial revolution and the imperialism leading to World War I with its consequential results of totalitarianism and World War II.
 The year concludes with evaluation of the Cold War and studies of the Middle East, Africa, Latin America and China, and nation-building in the contemporary world.
 California State Content Standards provide the framework for this class.
 This course will provide both breadth and depth of exploration in the subject area and develop writing, research and analytical skills that is more challenging than the college preparatory World History course.
-This course also requires more extensive reading, a comprehensive final examination, and a research paper.
+This course also requires more extensive reading, a comprehensive final examination, and a research

-Recommendation: Completion of English 9 with an A or a B or higher in Honors English 9, English 9 teacher recommendation, and required student/parent/teacher signed contract.
+Recommendation: Completion of English 9 or Honors English 9 with a B or higher, and student/guardian/teacher signed contract.